MyllenaAPrado/MyllenaAPrado.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!

-I am a Ph.D. student at [Texas State University](https://www.txst.edu).
-My research focuses on image quality assessment in light fields images.
+I am a PhD student at [Texas State University](https://www.txst.edu).
+My research focuses on evaluating image quality in light field images.
 I have been exploring the field of computer vision since 2021 when I was researching 360-degree videos.
-At that time, I completed my degree in mechatronics engineering at [University of Brasilia](https://international.unb.br/).

-Currently, I explore the Graph convolution neural network applied in 4D Light field images.
+At that time, I completed my degree in mechatronics engineering at the [University of Brasilia](https://international.unb.br/).
+Currently, I am exploring the Graph convolution neural network applied to light field images.
-Immersive images are increasingly present in society, one example being the light field image.
-Therefore, research into image quality assessment in the light field is necessary to provide a good experience for the end user.